Bobby Locke

 Arthur D'Arcy "Bobby" Locke (20 November 1917 – 9 March 1987) was a South African professional golfer.
 He is generally regarded as one of the greatest golfers of all time.
 He won The Open Championship four times and 15 PGA Tour events in total.
 In addition, he was a prolific tournament winner in South Africa, ultimately recording over 50 significant victories in his home country, including the South African Open nine times.

-Biography

-Early years
+Early life

 Locke was born in Germiston, South Africa the only son of Mr. C.J. and Mrs. O. Locke of 70 Nottingham Road, Kensington, Johannesburg.
 He obtained his Educational Junior Certificate pass at Benoni High School in 1934.

-Early professional career
+Amateur career

 Locke won the South African Open for the first of nine times in 1935, at the Parkview Golf Club in Johannesburg, with a score of 296, playing as an amateur.
-He played in his first Open Championship in 1936, when he was eighteen, and finished as low amateur.
+He played in his first Open Championship in 1936, when he was 18 years old, and finished as the low amateur.